Herpes in horses: prevention & treatment

 Is Equine Herpes Virus (EHV) deadly?

-It is therefore important that horse owners and veterinarians act quickly when herpes infection is suspected and take appropriate measures to prevent the spread of the disease and treat the symptoms to minimize the risk of serious consequences.
+It is therefore crucial that horse owners and vets act quickly if an infection is suspected in order to contain the spread of the virus and avoid serious complications.

 How long must a horse infected with Equine Herpes Virus (EHV) be quarantined?

-The length of quarantine for a horse infected with herpes depends on a number of factors, including the severity of the symptoms, the condition of the horse and the recommendations of the treating veterinarian or the relevant health authority.
+The quarantine period depends on the severity of the symptoms and the recommendations of the veterinarian or the responsible health authority.

-What to do if you suspect that the horse may have herpes?
+What should I do if my horse might have herpes?

 Is there a vaccination requirement for Equine Herpes Virus (EHV)?